hasiblatif/winegard-dish-remote-control/README.md

 ## Introduction

-I got inspiration to hack Winegard carryout satellite dish from Gabe (saveitforparts youtube channel) to control it for satellite reception.
+I got inspiration to hack Winegard carryout satellite dish to control it remotely from saveitforparts youtube channel.
 I found G1 model of Winegard dish from marketplace but I couldn't get it working using his technique as illustrated in [this video](https://www.youtube.com/watch?v=6kQa6nfUkIs), so I decided to make it remote controlled using Arduino, two stepper motor drivers and an infrared remote.

 ## Setup

-Since the dish came with its own motors (Nema 17 and hybrid size 17 linear actuator), I just disconnected the motors from the motherboard and bought following hardware to drive the motors with the help of a basic infrared transmitter and receiver that came with an Arduino starter kit:
+Since the dish came with its own motors (Nema 17 and hybrid size 17 linear actuator), I just disconnected the motors from the motherboard and bought following hardware to drive motors with the help of a basic infrared transmitter and receiver that came with an Arduino starter kit:

- - Aruino uno r3 (any model is fine)
+ - Aruino UNO R3 (any model is fine though)
- - Infrared sensor (came with Arduino starter kit)
+ - Infrared transmitter and receiver (came with Arduino starter kit)
- - Remote (black-one came with Arduino starter kit)
  - 2 x TB6600 Stepper motor drivers
  - Couple of jumper wires

 ## Code

-Arduino code has been shared in `arduino_code/arduino_code.ino`.
+Arduino code can be found in `arduino_code/arduino_code.ino`.
 Please update loops to fit your step size/revolution of the motors.

 ## Diagrams